These best fiction books about New Orleans capture the spirit, culture and history of this unique and diverse American city.

-With rich writing and meaningful character choices, The Vanishing Half follows the twins and their family throughout several decades, from the 1950s to the 1990s, as they live separate but, often times, overlapping, lives.
+With rich writing and meaningful character choices, this fiction book set in New Orleans follows the twins and their family throughout several decades, from the 1950s to the 1990s, as they live separate but, oftentimes, overlapping, lives.

 It’s a true work of art with themes of race, identity, exposure, education, environment and acting that will leave you wanting to know what happens next.

 I loved it so much I wrote an entire guide to The Vanishing Half.

 My husband lived in New Orleans for college and often has cravings for Cajun food.
 Over the years, we have perfected a few recipes, which are both some of our favorite recipes and readers’ favorite recipes.
 Check them out to pair the best fiction books about New Orleans with some spicy Louisianan comfort food: